-The 42nd anniversary of the Watergate break-in is this year, but its two biggest mysteries remains unsolved, despite multiple theories from people close to the story.
+The 44th anniversary of the Watergate break-in is this year, but its two biggest mysteries remain unsolved, despite multiple theories from people close to the story.

-The disclosure by the late Mark Felt that he was “Deep Throat” solved that part of the mystery (for most people).
+The disclosure by the late Mark Felt that he was “Deep Throat” solved one part of the mystery (for most people).

-What remains are the final two mysteries, which are intertwined and still hotly debated.
+What remains are the final two mysteries, which are intertwined and still actively debated.

 One fact is beyond debate: On June 17, 1972, five men connected to the Nixon re-election campaign were caught by Washington metropolitan police burglarizing the headquarters of the rival Democratic National Committee, and the office of its chairman, Lawrence O’Brien.

 In the two years of media coverage after the break-in until Nixon’s resignation, little attention was given to the reason for the break-in and if Nixon ordered it directly.

 On the tapes made in the White House at the time, Nixon denied knowing about the break-in ahead of time, and his political and legal troubles were related to covering up his campaign’s connection to the crime – and not the break-in.
 In recent years, the topics have spawned multiple theories, from ideas that Nixon was clueless about the crime or he directly ordered it, to suggestions that the burglars were looking for information related to Howard Hughes, Fidel Castro, call girls, kickbacks, and skullduggery by the Democrats themselves.